 Agricultural societies in South Africa identified the need to involve children of all ages with the primary aim of cultivating an affinity for agriculture.
 Opportunities are created for school-going children and youth to participate in extra-curricular agricultural activities in order to develop a range of skills and encourage teamwork.
 The Society is the primary sponsor of the independent Western Cape Agricultural Youth Society.

 The Society is involved in various agricultural sectors, presenting shows and expos that showcase a wide range of products and services.

 The Society works closely with agricultural schools and encourages learners to study agriculture.
 A small part of this comprehensive project is the granting of academic bursaries, study loans and incentive awards.
 Bursaries are awarded per school for Grades 8 to 12 and do not only focus on the three top achievers per grade, but also on three learners per grade who are performing above their potential.

-School, and the Agri-Expo Club House at the Oakdale Agricultural High School are two of the most exciting projects of this year.
+School, and the Agri-Expo Club House at the Oakdale Agricultural High School were two of the exciting projects.

 Liaison with breed societies takes place on a regular basis.
 The Society assists country member shows to host various championships and auctions